-All eligible applicants will be considered for the awards, provided they have applied for a place as a PhD student in the School by 26th April 2013.
+All eligible applicants will be considered for the awards, provided they have applied for a place as a PhD student in the School by Friday 2 May 2014.
 The awards will be decided on the basis of academic merit, taking into account past academic performance and future research potential.
-Successful candidates will be notified of their award in May 2012.
+Successful candidates will be notified of their award by the end of June 2014.

 External funding opportunities